Assessments

 The qualified social worker should carefully plan that the following are carried out:

-If it is determined that a child should not be seen as part of the assessment, this should be recorded by the manager with reasons.
+If it is determined that a child should not be seen as part of the assessment, this should be recorded by the manager with an explanation for this decision.

 If there is suspicion that a crime may have been committed including sexual or physical assault or neglect of the child, the Police must be notified immediately.